Table of contents and summary

-Notation.
-Headings – definitions – main text – regular text
+Notation Headings – definitions – Main text – Normal text

 The aim of the way of being is living well in the world and shared discovery and realization of the ultimate.

-An absolute ultimate, if there is one, would be present in the immediate; it would not be alien to the immediate, in the way that some traditional ‘ultimates’ are.
-If I do not see this ultimate, it is because I do not yet see well enough.
+An ultimate, if there is one, would be present in the immediate; it would not be alien to the immediate, in the way of traditional ‘ultimates’.
+If we do not see the ultimate, it is because we do not yet see well enough.

 The aim of being will be seen to be the aim of being.

 The way of being is a way of realizing the aim.

 The origin of way, and a source for discovery and realization, is in the story the world—material, animal, human, and personal.

 However, let us also seek discovery beginning in the immediate—in conscious experience.

 experience is consciousness or subjective awareness in all its forms.